mantik-ai/core/doc/MantikHeader.md

 - Optional `author` The author of the artefact

 These fields are used by the Mantik CLI Tool for easy uploading, but are otherwise ignored.
-It is possible for mantik to name an artefact under a different name, than what is expressed in Mantikfile (e.g. on copying).
+It is possible for mantik to name an artefact under a different name, than what is expressed in MantikHeader (e.g. on copying).

 ## Payload